topobyte/boundary-utils/README.md

 # About

 boundary-utils is a library for working with boundary geometries.
-In particular it offers utilities or computing a graph of adjacency for a set of boundaries.
+In particular it offers utilities for computing a graph of adjacency for a set of boundaries.

 ## License